Is “Nothing” Sacred?

 Musashi’s interpretation reflects Zen’s Chinese Taoist understanding of Buddhism.
 Musashi describes emptiness as “what is not there.”

-This understanding compares philosophical emptiness to empty space; this interpretation is consistent with the five-elements division of The Book of Five Rings– Earth, Water, Fire, Air and Emptiness – a typology of the constituents of the natural world, reflecting his intent to present a comprehensive description of the universe of martial application.
+This understanding compares philosophical emptiness to empty space; this interpretation is consistent with the five-elements division of The Book of Five Rings – Earth, Water, Fire, Air and Emptiness – a typology of the constituents of the natural world, reflecting Musashi’s intent to present a comprehensive description of the universe of martial application in his book.

 The Japanese character he uses for Emptiness kara or “ku” also means sky.
 This reference to space, to unobstructed openness, is the way Musashi seems to understand Emptiness.